RLuckom/RLuckom.github.io/_posts/2014-04-20-Binary-operators-a-basic-intro-with-Arduino.md

 ```
 | | | | | |X|
 ```
-That way, we see the total number of bits we /could/ use, even if we're not using all of them.
+That way, we see the total number of bits we *could* use, even if we're not using all of them.
 Let's look at addition in this notation next.
 To add two numbers, we're going to show the numbers themselves, and the answer, and we're going to use an extra number to show the carryover.
 So adding 1 + 1 looks like this:

 ```
 carryover -> | | | | | | |